Steps For Recovery After a Traumatic Brain Injury

 Depending on the severity of a TBI, recovery can be easy or difficult to predict.
-In general, for a concussion or mild TBI, most people recover most or all functioning within three months, with some taking less time.
+In general, especially when urgent care for a concussion or mild TBI is sought, most people recover most or all functioning within three months, with some taking less time.

 With moderate TBI, most or all brain function is recovered, although neurosurgery, occupational and/or physical therapy and speech/language therapy may be required.
 In the case of severe TBI, the level of recovery (and time involved) may be difficult to tell at the outset, but in general, a longer recovery period is usually accompanied by long-term effects.

 Research from the TBI Model System program, at two years post-injury, shows that common challenges for moderate or severe TBI can include trouble thinking and (for around 25% of people) major depression.

 Once you know what to expect, you and your team can set rehabilitation goals, such as improving function, increasing independence, avoiding complications, and creating an acceptable environment.

 Recovery from a TBI can be challenging, so it’s important to embrace various strategies that can help keep your movement up and your stress levels low.
 Keeping up social relationships, taking naps when you feel tired, talking about your feelings with trusted loved ones, and staying active (once you are able to work out again) can all be helpful.

 A 2020 study by University of Connecticut researchers has shown that yoga, mediation, and mindfulness-based interventions can all help treat chronic concussion symptoms, thus offering hope to those who are struggling with symptoms such as seizures, headaches, and fatigue.